dportik/LRSW-Taxonomic-Profiling-Tutorial/README.md

 ## Comparative Analysis <a name="COMP"></a>

 Outputs from each analysis are provided in the [**Example_Outputs**](https://github.com/dportik/LRSW-Taxonomic-Profiling-Tutorial/tree/main/Example_Outputs).
-The results from the different methods can be compared using the Jupyter notebook available from: https://osf.io/uzk64/
+The results from the different methods can be compared using the **Jupyter** notebook available from: https://osf.io/uzk64/

-This notebook will:
+This notebook will produce:
-+ calculate read utilization
++ read utilization metrics (how many reads are assigned, and to which taxonomic rank)
-+ calculate precision, recall, F-measures at the species and genus level
++ precision, recall, F-measures at the species and genus level
-+ produce visualizations for a variety of characteristics
++ visualizations for dataset characteristics

-To use the notebook, you will need to have `jupyter` installed.
+To use the notebook, you will need to have **Jupyter** installed.
 Installation instructions can be found [**here**](https://jupyter.org/install).
 The notebook also requires having the following Python libraries installed: `pandas`, `seaborn`, and `matplotlib`.
 These could be installed in a conda environment or using `pip` (as in the jupyter installation).

 Then, run the following to start a session:
 ```